Clark Historic Farm

 "Sunflowers and Sage"--All about the sights and smells of Grantsville, including the sunflowers and sage right after the rain. (by Sheila Hurst)

 "Pioneers of Twenty Wells"--A ballad of how early pioneers of Grantsville (once knowns Twenty Wells) took on a fugitve murderer who tried to hide out in town. (by Brad Hurst)

 A song cycle is a group of individual songs that are performed as a unit to tell a story.
 In January 2014, the community was invited to an opening workshop featuring composer Phillip Bimstein and historian/musician Hal Cannon who are members of the folk music ensemble Red Rock Rondo.
-Phillip and Hal taught how they went about collecting history for their music album and Emmy award-winning documentary, "Zion Canyon Song Cycle."
+Phillip and Hal taught how they interviewed local folks and collected history for their music album and Emmy award-winning documentary, "Zion Canyon Song Cycle."

-The music is currently being professionally recorded by over 30 local musicians and will be available on CD in December 2015.
-The album will also be available on CD Baby and iTunes, however, the CD includes a collectible 20-page booklet with lyrics and stories behind each song.
+The music was professionally recorded by over 30 local musicians and released on CD in December 2015.
+The album is also be available on CD Baby.
+However, the CD includes a collectible 20-page booklet with lyrics and stories behind each song--you'll want this!
 All proceeds will go toward historic preservation efforts.

 Friends of Clark Historic Farm © 2013 All Rights Reserved